CS2103JAN2017-W15-B2/main/src/test/data/ManualTesting/TestScript.md

 #### Results
 Result box will show `End Date/Time must be specified if Start Date/Time is specified`, since tasks with only start dates are not supported.

+### Adding a task without a name
+#### Actions
+1. Enter `add`

+#### Results
+Result box will tell you that you've got the wrong command format, since task name are mandatory.

+>You've got the wrong command format!

+>add: Adds a task to the task list.

+>A task must have a name, but you can choose to give it a description or not.

+>It can also have an end date and time but it cannot have a start date and time without an end.

+>Parameters: Task name [(Description)] [from Start date and time] [to End date and time]

+>Example: add Walk the dog (Take Zelda on a walk around the park) from 10am to 12pm

 ## 5. Selecting tasks
+### Selecting a valid task index
 #### Actions
 1. Enter `select 3`

 #### Results
 The task list will scroll to the task at index 3 and expand it.
 In the expanded view more detailed dates and description of the task can be seen.

+### Selecting an invalid task index
 #### Actions
 1. Enter `select 1000`

 #### Results
 Result box will show `This task doesn't exist, silly`, since there is no task with an index of 1000.

+### Selecting a negative task index
 #### Actions
 1. Enter `select -10`

 #### Results
-Result box will tell you that you've got the wrong command format, only positive integers can follow the `select` command.
+Result box will tell you that you've got the wrong command format, since only positive integers can follow the `select` command.

 >You've got the wrong command format!

-select: Selects the task identified by the index number used in the last task listing.
+>select: Selects the task identified by the index number used in the last task listing.

-Parameters: INDEX (must be a positive integer)
+>Parameters: INDEX (must be a positive integer)

-Example: select 1
+>Example: select 1

 ## 6. Listing tasks
 ### Listing incomplete/complete tasks